OladejiAnthony/my-disney-clone/README.md

 ## Description
-This is the ReactJS Disney Plus Clone built with Redux and Firebase.
+This is a ReactJS Disney Plus Clone built with Redux, Styled Component, Material Ui and Firebase.